azamiftikhar1000/SDL-GAME/README.md

 <img src="img/img1.png" width="800"/>

+SDL is Simple DirectMedia Layer.It is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
+It can be used to make animations and video games.

 This is the classic Snake game.
 It is built using SDL (<http://www.libsdl.org>) a C/C++ cross-platform library.
 The language used to build the game is C++.